TWUOnline/tone/pages/03.may-2020/04.u3/02.topic-1/section.md

 !!
 ‘Can disorienting dilemmas be triggered by carefully designed exercises, and, if yes, what are the effects on student transformative learning?’
 !! *From [Putting transformative learning theory into practice](https://files.eric.ed.gov/fulltext/EJ1059138.pdf)*.

-How do we carfeully design exercises (activities & assessments) that transform learners?
+How do we carefully design exercises (activities & assessments) that transform learners?
 How do we give them opportunities to explore and challenge their thinking?

 Watch the following video about Trinity's Inquiry-Based Learning approach.